dennisrijsdijk/python-wayland-extra/README.md

 ## Objectives

-* No external dependencies, needs no Wayland libraries, and only Python standard libraries.
+* No external dependencies, needs no Wayland libraries, and only Python standard libraries at runtime.
 This is a replacement for libwayland-client, not a wrapper for it.
 * Intellisense code completion support for methods and events.
-* All common Wayland protocols built in.
+* All stable and staging Wayland protocols built in.
 * A design that makes using https://wayland.app as a reference straightforward.
-* Option to refresh protocols automatically by downloading the latest XML definitions.
+* Can optionally refresh protocols from local or official online sources.

 ## Notes